pentagram-lang/pentagram-ideas/tour.md

     x 2 *
   end-fn,

-  -- Public items marked with pub -- pub def process fn
+  -- This function is public and can be imported -- pub def process fn
     par x i8,
     i8